Eye Test & Information

 Our eye tests are full and comprehensive and are carried out by a fully qualified Optometrist.
 We will provide you with a copy of your prescription on completion of your test and are always ready to explain the benefits of looking after your eyes.
 This may either be in the form of optical correction or lifestyle adjustments for a healthier ocular future.

 An Eye test can tell you so much.
 Many systemic problems can present with symptoms and signs that can potentially be picked up by an eye test.
 Blood pressure and diabetes can present or can show signs with eye problems therefore an eye test is fully recommended.

-An Eye examination is a battery of tests performed by an ophthalmologist assessing vision and the ability to focus on and discern objects, as well as other tests and examinations pertaining to the eyes.
-Health care professionals often recommend that all people should have periodic and thorough eye examinations as part of routine primary care, especially since many eye diseases are asymptomatic.
+An Eye examination is a battery of tests performed by an optometrist assessing vision and the ability to focus on and discern objects, as well as other tests and examinations pertaining to the eyes.
+Eye care professionals often recommend that everyone should have periodic and thorough eye examinations as part of routine primary care, especially since many eye diseases are asymptomatic.

 You may be entitled to a free NHS funded Sight Test if you are :

 - Aged 16, 17 or 18 in full time education